 Yup, it’s time to talk about Prague again – some of the best hostels in Prague, that is.
 The city has a reputation for being beautiful, lively, rugged, rowdy at night, and romantic – all at once.
 It’s no wonder it draws in so many visitors each year.

 Many of them offer great facilities, have amazing staff, and an amazing location – but a few hostels are a cut above the rest.
 Here is a short list of some of the best hostels in Prague based on personal experiences, great references – and even official awards.

 If you have an idea of what kind of hostel experience you’re looking for, then to make it easy we’ll let you fast track your decision by describing them here:

-1. The MadHouse Prague
+The MadHouse Prague – Check Now

 Canadians run the hostel – shout out to Kraig, Jenny, Rod, and Noah – and do a great job bringing travellers together from all over.
 The MadHouse is located steps from public transit and walking to all the classic sights in Prague 01 is very easy from the location.

 The MadHouse has four dorm-style rooms that are all uniquely decorated by talented graffiti artists.
 “Family Dinners” are a must at the MadHouse.
 The staff cook up communal meals in a great kitchen that’s open for guests to use.

 Relaxing is easy at The MadHouse.
 There is a theatre-style TV lounge that’s made for maximum comfort with bean bag chairs and a shelf full of movies.
 There’s wifi throughout and free desktop computers for guests to use.